 where $m$ is a positive integer.
 That is, the Picard group $\Pic(X)$ of $X$ is generated by effective classes $L$ and $F$ satisfying

 and the elliptic fibration $\pi: X\to \BP^1$ is given by the pencil $|F|$.

 Let $\CP_{g,m}$ be the moduli space of the triples $(X, L, F)$, where $X$ is a $K3$ surfaces whose Picard lattice contains \eqref{E001}, generated by $L$ and $F$, as a primitive sublattice.
 Slightly abusing terminology, we sometimes treat $\CP_{g,m}$ as a subscheme of $\K_g$; more precisely, it is a finite cover of a subscheme of $\K_g$.

 The general theory of $K3$ surfaces tells us that $\CP_{g,m}$ is irreducible of codimension $1$ in $\K_g$ for each pair $(g,m)$.
 Also the union of $\CP_{g,m}$ is dense in $\K_g$, as mentioned above.
-In fact, it follows from the standard theory on the periodic domain of $K3$ surfaces (cf. \cite{BPV}) that we have the slightly stronger statement.
+In fact, it follows from the standard theory on the periodic domain of $K3$ surfaces (cf. \cite{BPV}) that we have the slightly stronger statement: